Frederic Storck: Life and work

 His home, designed by his wife, Cecilia, and decorated with murals, became the Frederic and Cecilia Cuțescu-Storck Art Museum in 1951.
 In addition to sculptures and paintings by members of the Storck family, the museum includes collections of furniture, old wood carvings, medals, coins, icons, pottery and other folk art objects.

+In Balchik, now in Bulgaria, the Storck family owned a seafront mansion known as Villa Storck.